samtupy/nvgt/readme.md

 * builtin fallback speech synthesizer; Allow wine users or players on unusual platforms to maintain accessibility during game setup if an external speech system is temporarily unavailable.
 * accessible documentation; You can choose to read NVGT's documentation in markdown, html, plain text or a good old .chm file.
 *  opensource with a permissive license; Add to or modify the engine in any way you please if it doesn't suit all of your requirements.

+## building
+NVGT uses SCons, a python build system.
+If you have python, you can get it by running pip install scons.

+Once you have scons, open a command or terminal window up to the root directory of nvgt, and run scons -s.

+Talk of platform specific cdependencies to be written.